 On Saturdays at 8 PM (UTC +2:00), we trace art & expression in black histories.

 Katouche, Hani, Addie & Aida create space for us to come together and explore some key themes from moments in black histories.
 These sessions are a safe space for casual yet meaningful conversation.
-As part of the K I N O T I T A residency, they act as a constant pillar upholding the roof of what is left of our sense of normality and routine.
+They act as a constant pillar upholding the roof of what is left of our sense of normality and routine.
 For some, they provide an escape from the uncertain realities of lockdown, to space out, listen and learn something new.

 By tracing the role of art, community, activism and agency within black histories, we dissect the context and significance of each of these themes, as well their relevance to our personal experiences today.
 The co-hosts share their knowledge as a prompt for further collective conversations.

 If you have specific topics that you would like to explore and learn about, please bring them to the sessions and we can delve into whatever interests you the most.
 No topic is too insignificant or too small.

 11th April 2020: Black leisure as resistance to enslavement – Katouche

 18th April 2020: Tracing the colonial and post-colonial condition in African novels – Addie

 25th April 2020: Bougainville, birth of a new nation? – Struggle for independence and the legacy of mining – Hani

 2nd May 2020: Art as a form of resistance in Sudan – Aida

 23rd May 2020: The Rastafarians’ exodus to Shashamane – Addie